-Sam Brown is completing a summer internship at Perugia Press, sponsored by the Praxis Program at Smith College.
-This is the second summer internship that Perugia has been able to offer, as a partnership between Perugia Press and Smith College.
-Jean Blakeman, Perugia Press board member, conducted an interview with Sam about her experience as a Perugia intern and as a poet.
+Eleanor Walsh is completing a summer internship at Perugia Press, sponsored by the Houston Program at Amherst College.
+This is the first summer Perugia has been able to offer an internship as a partnership between Perugia and the Loeb Center for Career Exploration and Planning at Amherst.
+Jean Blakeman, Perugia Press board member, conducted an interview with Eleanor about her experience as a Perugia intern and as a poet.

 Q: How did you first encounter Perugia Press?

 A: I was lucky enough to have Becky Olander, editor and director of Perugia, as my poetry professor at Amherst College last fall.
 Becky fostered such a warm, creative, inclusive classroom environment, and when she mentioned that she ran an independent feminist poetry press that was beginning to offer internships, it sounded almost too good to be true.
 Working for Perugia provided a great way to continue to be connected to the surrounding community, which has been an important part of my college experience.
 I also currently serve on the Amherst Cultural Council and love that work as well.

 Q: What have you been involved with so far at the press?

 A: Alongside the other summer intern, Sarah Waring, I’ve read through books Perugia has previously published, generated accompanying poetry prompts, and turned them into posts for @perugiapress on Instagram.
 Sarah and I also helped create a classroom guide for The Book Eaters by Carolina Hotchandani, winner of the 2023 Perugia Press Prize.
 Now, I’m reading submissions for the 2024 Perugia Press Prize contest, and I am in awe of all the talented writers who submit.